Fact or Fiction

 FACT (but not so fast!) – The Town’s tax rate is higher than the City of Charlotte, but there’s more information you should consider before drawing any conclusions.
 Here’s a little background to how this came about…

-Mecklenburg County completed its tax revaluation process this year, and the results of that tax revaluation process increased property values exponentially throughout the County.
+Mecklenburg County completed its tax revaluation 2019, and the results of that tax revaluation process increased property values exponentially throughout the County.
 With higher property values used on the tax assessment, Charlotte (and other Mecklenburg County municipalities) were able to lower their tax rates but collect the same (or in most cases more) revenue than they had the year before.

 For example, in FY19, Charlotte city’s tax rate was $0.4887, versus Harrisburg’s at $0.355.
 In FY20, with the results of the tax revaluation, Charlotte lowered its tax rate to $0.3481, just under Harrisburg’s rate.